 Essential reading: Top fitness trackers and health gadgets

+The wearable was launched in August 2019, just a few months after the first version.
 Granted, the progress of technology is speeding up and wearable manufacturers are having to work overtime to stay competitive.
-But launching two subsequent generations of a smartwatch in such a short time is a bit ridiculous.
-Customers of the first generation device are probably not too thrilled.
+But launching two subsequent generations of a smartwatch in the space of six months was a bit ridiculous.
+Customers of the first generation device were not too thrilled.

-There are a few design differences to be aware of.
-No, the trademark bezel has not made a return.
-But you are now able to navigate the watch thanks to an even slicker solution.
-Now the black border that surrounds the screen functions as a touch sensitive strip.
+The new version showed improvements in a number of areas.
+No, the trademark bezel had not made a return.
+But you are now able to navigate the watch thanks to an even slicker solution – the black border that surrounds the screen functions as a touch sensitive strip.

-Unlike the original timepiece which came in only one size, you can now choose between two different iterations.
+Unlike the original timepiece which comes in only one size, the second generation has arrived in different size iterations.
 The smaller 40mm diameter option has a 1.2 inch S-AMOLED display with 360 x 360 pixel resolution and Gorilla Glass DX+.
 The larger 44mm version comes with a 1.4 inch screen.

 The remaining design tweaks include a round home/power button with a red circle around it, instead of rectangular one.
 The back of the watch has also received a revamp, and has a circular rim around the heart rate sensor.

-The other decision you will need to make is between an LTE variant or the standard Bluetooth version.
-The first will allow you to make calls without your smartphone.
+There’s a LTE variant and the standard Bluetooth version.
+The first allows users to make calls without your smartphone.
 That one also comes with a larger 340 mAH battery versus the 237 mAh of the Bluetooth-only version.
-However, you’ll probably need to charge both on a daily basis.
+Both need to be charged pretty much on a daily basis.

-The watch takes across all the fitness tracking smarts of it’s predecessor so comes with an accelerometer, barometer, gyro sensor, HR sensor and light sensor.
-Samsung says the heart rate sensor has been improved.
+The watch takes across all the fitness tracking smarts of its predecessor so comes with an accelerometer, barometer, gyro sensor, HR sensor and light sensor.
+The heart rate sensor has been improved, though.
 It now features eight photodiodes on the rear side allowing for better precision and low/high heart rate alerts.

 The original Samsung Galaxy Watch Active is a beautiful device that does a good job at tracking fitness whilst also providing some smartwatch functionality.
-The second generation looks to be an even worthier competitor to the Apple Watch.
+The second generation is an even worthier competitor to the Apple Watch.
 The changes are slight, but they are for the better.